- Why You Need Orthodontic Care + When to Start

 - Floss every day.
 Most people don’t wake up excited to floss, but unchecked foods between teeth can wreak havoc with orthodontic appliances.
 Flossing with braces can be time-consuming, but it’s worth it—set aside time to make sure it happens.

-- Avoid whitening toothpastes.
+- Avoid whitening toothpaste.
 Traditional whitening pastes are more abrasive than necessary, and their stain removal can leave your teeth unevenly white during orthodontic treatment.

 - Use a toothpaste that supports remineralization.
 Fluoride toothpaste is the going standard, but there’s a better option: hydroxyapatite (Ha or NHa) toothpaste.
 This more natural remineralizing agent can help remineralize teeth and isn’t associated with the same side effects as fluoride.
 (Here’s my favorite; use code ASKTHEDDS for 10% off.)